BlakeWilliams/vim-pry/README.md

 ## pry_map

-This works based on a global dictionary called `g_pry_map`.
+This works based on a global dictionary variable called `g:pry_map`.
 The key is the filetype and the value is the text to insert.

-Let's say you're a JavaScript developer and a stroke of genius hits you and you decide that `alert('hit!');` is better than `debugger;`.
+Lets say you're a JavaScript developer and a stroke of genius hits you and you decide that `alert('hit!');` is better than `debugger;`.
 You could replace the mapping with `let g:pry_map.javascript = "alert('hit');"`.